jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Perhaps I should start at basic programming concepts and then move to more and more advanced ones.
 This has benefits: I usually translate from another programming language to Symbol, so one should at least know how to express usual programming concepts.

-That would make me pass things whose implementation in Symbol I haven’t thought through though.
+That might make me pass things whose implementation in Symbol I haven’t thought through though.

 I’d have to present the concept in both diagram language and text language, because there are parts that don’t look better in diagram.
 You should be able to embed short text language in the diagram.